-Most people learn that names and titles (of books, magazines, etc.) should be automatically surrounded by commas, but in fact that’s not quite true.
-It actually depends on the circumstances, and having a comma vs. no comma can drastically change the meaning of a sentence.
+In reality, however, that’s not quite true.
+The inclusion of a comma actually depends on the circumstances, and having a comma vs. no comma can dramatically change the meaning of a sentence.

 With Commas: Last night, James and his friend, Peter, went to see a movie.

 The commas around the word Peter tell us that we are talking about one specific friend, and that the friend is named Peter.
-Taken out of context, it can also imply that James has only one friend, and that the friend is named Peter.
+In some contexts, this type of construction would make perfect sense.

 Now let’s look at the sentence without commas:

 No Commas: Last night, James and his friend Peter went to see a movie.

 This sentence means that James has multiple friends, and that last night he went to see a movie with the friend named Peter.
 If no context was provided for the sentence, this version would make more sense.

 With Commas: Michael Pollan’s book, In Defense of Food, has caused many people to examine closely the ingredients of the foods they eat.

 Taken out of context, this sentence implies that In Defense of Food was Michael Pollan’s only book—something that is not in fact the case.
 Although the statement is grammatically acceptable, it is not true.

 No Commas: Michael Pollan’s book In Defense of Food has caused many people to examine closely the ingredients of the foods they eat.